 Let’s work out a couple of examples.
 The first where there is a capital gain from the sale of noncash assets.

-Example 1 (with gain on sale of noncash assets; If there is any capital deficiency, assume it will be resolved by the partners without the deficiency).
+Example 1 (with gain on sale of noncash assets; If there is any capital deficiency, assume it will be resolved by the partners without the deficiency):

 The balance sheet for the KSU (Kirk, Spock, Uhura) partnership is shown below, just before liquidation.
-The partners Income sharing ratio is 5:3:2.
+The partners’ income sharing ratio is 5:3:2.
 Develop a partnership liquidation schedule and all appropriate journal entries, assuming the noncash assets are sold for $100,000 and all liabilities are paid.

 KSU Partnership